QAMinn2468/Ladybugs/README.md

 # Controls

--Use the Arrow Keys for movement.
+Use the Arrow Keys for movement.

 ## Notes

--Heart - +1 life
+Heart - +1 life

--Colliding with a Ladybug will lose a life.
+Colliding with a Ladybug will lose a life.
--The game will end when all lives are lost.
+The game will end when all lives are lost.

 ## Credits